rexwangcc/Design-Patterns/README.md

 ### `Template`

 * The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
-(Encapsulate interchangeable behaviors and use delegation to decide which behavior to use)
+(Subclasses decide how to implement steps in an algorithm)

 * Example: Coffee/Tea preparing, Most Frameworks(gets something done and leave others to be specified by you)

+### `Iterator`

+* The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+### `Composite`

+* The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+### `State`

+* The State Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.